 The matters reserved for the attention of the Board include:

-• approval of acquisitions, disposals, borrowing facilities, premises and matters proposed by the corporate lawyer (Bird and Bird) and nominated advisor and broker, Numis Securities Limited;
+- approval of acquisitions, disposals, borrowing facilities, premises and matters proposed by the corporate lawyer and nominated advisor and broker;

-The Board of Frontier Developments plc is comprised of two Non-executive Directors (including the Chairman) and four Executive Directors; the Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Operating Officer (COO) and Chief Creative Officer (CCO).
+The Board of Frontier Developments plc is comprised of the Non-Executive Chairman, two further Non-Executive Director and four Executive Directors: the Chief Executive Officer, Chief Operating Officer, Chief Creative Officer and Chief Financial Officer (also the Company Secretary).
 As per the individual biographies, the Directors have a range of experience and provide a balance of skills, experience and knowledge to the Board.

 The CFO, Alex Bevis, (an Executive Director) also fulfills the role of the Company Secretary.
-The main objectives of the role are to ensure reliable and regular information flows to the Board and its committees and to ensure applicable rules and regulations are followed.
+The role of the Company Secretary is to ensure reliable and regular information flows to the Board and its committees and to ensure applicable rules and regulations are followed.
 The Company Secretary is available to all Directors to provide advice and assistance and is responsible for providing governance advice to the Board.

 The committees report regularly to the Board on the performance of the activities they have been assigned.

-The Nominations Committee comprises David Gammon, David Braben and Alex Bevis.
+The Nominations Committee is comprised of David Gammon (committee Chair), Charles Cotton, David Braben and Alex Bevis.

 The Nominations Committee reviews the constituents of the Board and its committees to ensure appropriate balanced representation.